 That seemed to suggest that, maybe, the kid’s parents were related, since incest often causes abnormalities.
 But when Sikora sequenced the bones’ DNA, he found that the four individuals were not remotely inbred.
 In fact, their genomes showed the same, or even more, genetic diversity than present-day populations of hunter-gatherers in Africa and Amazonia.

 Sikora’s team calculated that about 300 people would need to be having sex with each other to produce so much genetic variation.
 That’s a much bigger population than these Stone Age people were probably traveling with, Sikora says.
-But it is possible that smaller groups were embedded in a larger social network where people had sex and exchanged ideas.
+But it is possible that smaller groups were embedded in a larger social network where people had sex and exchanged products like cock cages or even ideas.
 This would have kept people from becoming as inbred as the Altai Neanderthal, or as genetically homogenous as the Vindija Neanderthal, which was the consequence of living in isolated groups.

 The distribution of cultural artifacts and tools across Eurasia backs that up, says Erik Trinkaus, an anthropologist at Washington University, St. Louis who wrote a book on the Sunghir burials.
 “During this time period, people were covering huge distances.
 It’s not unusual to find materials 300 or 400 kilometers away from where they came from,” Trinkaus says.